 This competition will be open to anyone from anywhere – the only entry criteria is the following:

-- you have to be a decent member of the human race.
+- you have to be a living member of the human race.

 That’s pretty much it, so there really isn’t a good reason not to participate.
 Oh, wait a minute … did I forget to mention that there’s no fee required to enter!!
 It just keeps getting better and better doesn’t it?
 If I am going to ask for you to flex your design chops to benefit needy kids, I’m sure as heck not going to charge anybody an entry fee.

 What do I submit?

 All submissions are required to be in electronic form with a file size not to exceed 5MB.
 For the judging process, you should submit plans, elevations, sections, perspectives … whatever you feel best conveys your design.
-Whatever drawings you do choose to create need to be arranged on a 24″ x 36″ board oriented vertically – this is very important that you follow these submission guidelines.
+Whichever drawings you do choose to create need to be arranged 24″ x 36″ and vertically oriented – it is very important that you follow these submission guidelines.
 I would humbly request that no animations be submitted.

 **You are not required to generate construction drawings unless your design is selected as a winner**